Coming up unsuccessful in anything—especially on a project that you love or care deeply about—is one of the worst types of pain that there is.

 Public failure.
 It was the most devastating setback of his life.

-Though it could have destroyed him, Jobs explained to the graduates that getting publicly fired turned out to be the best thing that could of happened to him.
+Though it could have destroyed him, Jobs explained to the graduates that getting publicly fired turned out to be the best thing that could have happened to him.

 Because losing his position and success as the leader of Apple opened him up to express his creativity more freely.
 He started a company called NeXT, helped launch Pixar, reclaimed his role as CEO of Apple, and the rest is history.